Quantitative Human Paleogenetics: what can ancient DNA tell us about complex trait evolution?: 2 - Inferring complex traits in archaic hominids

-Additionally, comparisons between the combined phenotypic effects of Neandertal variants and frequency-matched non-archaic variants have revealed that Neanderthal DNA is over-proportionally associated with neurological and behavioral phenotypes, as well as viral immune responses and type 2 diabetes \citep{Simonti2016-md,Dannemann2017-gq,Dannemann2021-pd,Quach2016-tj}.
+Additionally, comparisons between the combined phenotypic effects of Neandertal variants and frequency-matched non-archaic variants have revealed that Neanderthal DNA is over-proportionally associated with neurological and behavioural phenotypes, as well as viral immune responses and type 2 diabetes \citep{Simonti2016-md,Dannemann2017-gq,Dannemann2021-pd,Quach2016-tj}.
 These groups of phenotypes may be linked to environmental factors, such as ultraviolet light exposure, pathogen prevalence and climate, that substantially differed between Africa and Eurasia.
-It has been suggested that the over-proportional contribution of Neandertal DNA to immunity and behavioral traits in present-day humans might be a reflection of adaptive processes in Neandertals to these environmental differences.
-In comparison, much less is known about the impact of Denisovan DNA on complex traits, because limited phenotypic data are presently available from affected populations.
+It has been suggested that the over-proportional contribution of Neandertal DNA to immunity and behavioural traits in present-day humans might be a reflection of adaptive processes in Neandertals to these environmental differences.
+In comparison, much less is known about the impact of Denisovan DNA on complex traits, because limited phenotypic data are presently available from present-day populations.
 However, individual Denisovan-like haplotypes found in high frequencies in some human populations have been associated with high altitude adaptation and fat metabolism \citep{Racimo2017-kw,Huerta-Sanchez2014-or}.

-One key limitation to these approaches is that only \textasciitilde40\% of the Neandertal genome can be recovered in present-day humans, and therefore discoverable in such analyses \citep{Vernot2014-yh,Sankararaman2014-bx}.
+One key limitation to these approaches is that only about 40–50\% of the Neandertal genome can be recovered in present-day humans, and therefore discoverable in such analyses \citep{Vernot2014-yh,Sankararaman2014-bx,Skov2020-eu}.
 Furthermore, the majority of tested cohorts used for such studies are of European ancestry, which limits analyses to archaic variants present in these populations.
 This is particularly notable since Neandertal phenotype associations in European and Asian populations have been shown to contain population-specific archaic variants \citep{Dannemann2021-pd}.
 It has also been shown that negative selection, soon after admixture, has played an important role in removing some of the missing segments of archaic DNA \citep{Harris2016-iu,Juric2016-kw,Petr2019-tb}.
-It is therefore possible that missing segments of archaic DNA had strong phenotypic effects; however, this is not testable using an association study approach in present-day populations.
+It is therefore possible that missing segments of archaic DNA had strong phenotypic effects.
 For archaic DNA that does persist in present-day populations, much of it is segregating at low allele frequencies, making it difficult to confidently link it to phenotypic effects.